bmbrost/zero/hurdle/README.md

-# Zero
+# hurdle
-MCMC algorithms for implementing hurdle, zero-inflated, and zero-truncated models for count data
+MCMC algorithms for implementing hurdle models for count data